liuqx315/Multiscale-pattern/sundials_extensions/doc/source/Mathematics.rst

 * SPGMR, a scaled, preconditioned GMRES (Generalized Minimal Residual method) solver without restarts,
-* SPBCG, a scaled, preconditioned Bi-CGStab (Bi-Conjugate Gradient Stable method) solver, or
+* SPBCG, a scaled, preconditioned Bi-CGStab (Bi-Conjugate Gradient Stable method) solver,
-* SPTFQMR, a scaled, preconditioned TFQMR (Transpose-free Quasi-Minimal Residual method) solver.
+* SPTFQMR, a scaled, preconditioned TFQMR (Transpose-free Quasi-Minimal Residual method) solver, or
+* PCG, a preconditioned conjugate gradient solver for symmetric linear systems.

-For large stiff systems where direct methods are infeasible, the combination of an implicit Runge-Kutta integrator and a preconditioned Krylov method (SPGMR, SPBCG or SPTFQMR) can yield a powerful tool because it combines established methods for stiff integration, nonlinear solver iteration, and Krylov (linear) iteration with a problem-specific treatment of the dominant sources of stiffness, in
+For large stiff systems where direct methods are infeasible, the combination of an implicit Runge-Kutta integrator and a preconditioned Krylov method (SPGMR, SPBCG, SPTFQMR or PCG) can yield a powerful tool because it combines established methods for stiff integration, nonlinear solver iteration, and Krylov (linear) iteration with a problem-specific treatment of the dominant sources of stiffness, in